magdaarques/varia_jam/README.md

 # varia_jam

- Helpful issues to learn coding together in Varia
+ Helpful issues to learn coding together hydra in Varia.zone

 ## What language  are we going to visual code?